didaccs/AssetManager/README.md

 # Infrastructure
 The infrastructure of the project is deployed on Azure and has the follow items:
  - Azure SQL Database

+This infrastructure has been managed as IaC using Terraform.